-Although we will discuss concepts from various Buddhist traditions, it is important to understand that we present Buddhist thought from a Mahayana Buddhist perspective, and from amongst the Mahayana schools, from the Great Middle Way (Jonang) standpoint.
+Although we will discuss concepts from various Buddhist traditions, it is important to understand that we present Buddhist thought from a Mahayana perspective, and from among the Mahayana schools, according to the Great Middle Way (Skt. maha madhyamaka; Tib. dbUma chenpo).

 Mentoring includes not only an exchange of correspondence, but also recommendations for active study, and time for reflection, meditation, and practice.
 We will explore the basis of the Buddhist View (the First, Second, and Third Noble Truths), and Buddhist Practice (the Fourth Noble Truth).

 Your active discussion with the mentor will bring these topics to life.